ory/client-php/docs/Api/ProjectApi.md

 ```php
 getProjectMembers($project): \Ory\Client\Model\ProjectMember[]
 ```
+### URI(s):
+- https://api.console.ory.sh The Ory Network control plane API which is used to manage your Ory Network projects and workspaces.
 Get all members associated with this project

 This endpoint requires the user to be a member of the project with the role `OWNER` or `DEVELOPER`.